Inkpot Award

 The Inkpot Award is an honor bestowed annually since 1974 by Comic-Con International.
-It is given to professionals in the fields of comic books, comic strips, animation, science fiction, and related areas of popular culture, at CCI's annual convention, the San Diego Comic-Con.
-Also eligible are members of Comic-Con's Board of Directors and convention committee.
+It is given to professionals in the fields of comic books, comic strips, animation, science fiction, and related areas of popular culture, at Comic-Con International's annual convention, San Diego Comic-Con.
+Also eligible are members of Comic-Con's board of directors and convention committee.